bevacqua/horsey/readme.markdown

 ### `editor`

-You can provide `horsey` with a [woofmark] editor instance as to seamlessly enable the autocompletion functionality across all modes in the editor, and not just when the editor is using a `<textarea>`.
+You can provide `horsey` with a [woofmark editor instance][6] as to seamlessly enable the autocompletion functionality across all modes in the editor, and not just when the editor is using a `<textarea>`.

 ###### Example